BeyondMicroControl/AsciiCAD/tools/GUI_TOOLS/quadrantUI.md

 5) Practical glyph family design
 ----------------------------------

-You already have a great taxonomy:
+We already have a great taxonomy:

 *   **Edges with clear orientation**: \_ | / \\ and box drawing lines (U+2500–U+250B, etc.)